iforce2d/scv/README.md

     git submodule update --init

-Build with the default makefile like:
+On Linux, build with the default makefile like:

     cd src/visualizer
     make